We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They will also recommend that people get extra iron during pregnancy.
 This is due to increased dietary needs.
 Most prenatal vitamins contain extra iron.

 However, when taking iron supplements, it is important to understand the safe and recommended dosages.
-The National Institutes of Health (NIH) recommend the following daily amounts of iron (in milligrams [mg]):
+The

 |Age||Male||Female||During pregnancy||During lactation|

 |7–12 months||11 mg||11 mg|

 |1–3 years||7 mg||7 mg|

 |4–8 years||10 mg||10 mg|